pingcap/docs/dashboard/dashboard-overview.md

 - Queries per second (QPS) of the entire cluster.
 - The query latency of the entire cluster.
-- The SQL statements that have cumulated the longest execution time over the recent period.
+- The SQL statements that have accumulated the longest execution time over the recent period.
 - The slow queries whose execution time over the recent period exceeds the threshold.
 - The node count and status of each instance.
 - Monitor and alert messages.

 ## Access the page

-After logging into TiDB Dashboard, the overview page is entered by default, or you can click **Overview** on the left navigation bar to enter this page:
+After logging into TiDB Dashboard, the overview page is entered by default, or you can click **Overview** on the left navigation menu to enter this page:

 ![Enter overview page](/media/dashboard/dashboard-overview-access.png)